 |During Project Design||

-Environmental: (a) MRT Alignment: (sessions in 2008 and 2011) - Identified traffic, air and noise quality concerns during construction and overwhelming support for the project at all sessions. (b) Spoils Disposal Site: (December 2011, February 2012) - There is 87% support the MRT2 project, 80% in favor of spoils disposal and major concern is the potential contamination of groundwater but there will be no significant adverse impacts with proper spoils disposal.
+Environmental: (a) MRT Alignment: Identified traffic, air and noise quality concerns during construction and overwhelming support for the project at all sessions. (b) Spoils Disposal Site: It is expected that there will be no significant adverse impacts with proper spoils disposal.

 CP3a and CP3b: Tunnels and underground stations

 CP4: Transition, elevated station, viaduct and spur line

 |Responsible ADB Officer||Daisuke Mizusawa|

 |Responsible ADB Department||Southeast Asia Department|